 We provide a Garda vetting processing service for hundreds of non-profit groups in the Dublin City area that do not reach the quota of vetting per annum to sign up directly with the National Vetting Bureau.

-How can I tell if my Garda Vetting is being processed by Dublin City Volunteer Centre?
+How do I know if my Garda Vetting is being processed by Dublin City Volunteer Centre?

 There are two ways to determine this: